ArNAB-0053/Song-Identifier/README.md

 # Song Identifier

-A project that identifies songs and artists from lyric snippets using two distinct methods, tested on the Spotify dataset.
+A project that identifies songs and artists from lyric snippets using two distinct methods - simple NLP based approach and BM25(Best Match 25) approach.

 ## 1. Introduction